-Nearly 3 in 4 workers (73 percent) plan to work for pay in retirement, compared with just 30 percent of retirees who report they have actually worked for pay in retirement.
+Three in four workers (75 percent) plan to work for pay in retirement, compared with just 30 percent of retirees who report they have actually worked for pay in retirement.
 In fact, the RCS has consistently found that workers are far more likely to plan to work for pay in retirement than retirees are to have actually done so (Figure 3).

-Retirees working for pay in retirement who report why they are working for pay often cite a major or minor reason that is positive for doing so, such as they continue to work because they want to stay active and involved (90 percent), they enjoy working (81 percent), or a job opportunity came along (51 percent).
-However, they report that financial reasons also play a role in that decision, such as wanting money to buy extras (71 percent major or minor reason for working), to avoid reducing their savings (59 percent), needing money to make ends meet (42 percent), a decrease in the value of their savings or investments (32 percent), or keeping health insurance or other benefits (13 percent).2
+Retirees working for pay in retirement who report why they are working for pay often cite a positive reason, either major or minor, for doing so, such as they continue to work because they want to stay active and involved (85 percent), they enjoy working (80 percent), or a job opportunity came along (52 percent).
+However, they report that financial reasons also play a role in that decision, such as wanting money to buy extras (68 percent major or minor reason for working), to avoid reducing their savings (51 percent), needing money to make ends meet (42 percent), a decrease in the value of their savings or investments (24 percent), or keeping health insurance or other benefits (13 percent).2